 - Within the first six months of adoption of the CAMP, the placement of Phase 1 monitors will be evaluated.
-The evaluation of whether the monitoring locations selected continue to be useful to meet monitoring objectives will be reported back to the Steering Committee. - Information will be posted on the District Community Air Protection webpage about the number of monitors placed at schools and hospitals.

-- Within 30 days after the data has been aggregated, accepted and deemed complete by the District, laboratory data from Phase 2 will be posted on the District's website. - An evaluation of whether the collected air quality data to date are sufficient to be analyzed with traffic information to assess hot spots and health risk will be reported in the annual report.
-This evaluation will review air quality data to determine whether trafficrelated pollutants are being detected at each monitoring location.
-If those pollutants are not being detected, the District will discuss relocating air monitors.
-That analysis will also show pollutant detection limits in comparison to state and federal air quality standards.
+The evaluation of whether the monitoring locations selected continue to be useful to meet monitoring objectives will be reported back to the Steering Committee. - Information will be posted on the District Community Air Protection webpage about the number of monitors placed at schools and hospitals. - Within 30 days after the data has been aggregated, accepted and deemed complete by the District, laboratory data from Phase 2 will be posted on the District's website. - An evaluation of whether the collected air quality data to date are sufficient to be analyzed with traffic information to assess hot spots and health risk will be reported in the annual report.

-Objective 3Objective B - Determine the air quality at sensitive receptor locations and whether air quality changes by season and locations for these sensitive locations
+Objective 3 - Determine the air quality at sensitive receptor locations and whether air quality changes by season and locations for these sensitive locations